Chris56974/Pethreon/LEARNING.md

 ### Idea for a Charity Application?
 Unipledge?

-I thought it'd be pretty cool to have a "unipledge" feature that would donate to every creator on the platform (this might create an influx of fake/repeat creators though).
-I also came up with a DeFi charity application, in which users could pool their money into different charity pools and have that money locked in a DeFi protocol like [Aave](https://aave.com/), the accrued interest could then go towards a charity address like [the water project @ 0x54a465610d119ad28deafd4bce555834c38beeb9](https://thewaterproject.org/donate-ethereum).
-Users could then switch their funds to different pools whenever they felt like it, except some of their original contribution would stay in the pool so that it would continue to grow forever.
+When I was brainstorming stuff in the beginning, I thought it would be pretty cool to have a "unipledge" feature that would donate to every creator on the platform (this might create an influx of fake/repeat creators though).
+I also thought of up with a DeFi charity application, where users could pool their money into different charity pools and have that money locked in a DeFi protocol like [Aave](https://aave.com/), the accrued interest could then go towards a charity address like [the water project @ 0x54a465610d119ad28deafd4bce555834c38beeb9](https://thewaterproject.org/donate-ethereum).
+Users could then switch their funds to different pools whenever they felt like it, but some of their original contribution would stay in the pool so that it would continue to grow forever.

 ### A11y

 There's this weird problem in my contributor & creator page where the keyboard navigation is messed up.
-My circleC should be the first element to receive focus, but it keeps skipping over it.
+My circleC should be the first element to receive focus, but it keeps skipping over it and jumping my actionBar.
 Clicking somewhere else on the page resets it to the proper order.
 I think this is because of how I set up my circles, but I really don't know why it's doing that.
 Another a11y problem, is that I think my application is going to be very hard for screen reader users to understand.
 I'd have to test it myself to find out.

 ### My Choice of React

 I originally chose React so I could use [this hardhat plugin](https://hardhat.org/plugins/hardhat-react.html) and resources for react seem more plentiful.
-That hardhat plugin is kind of like typechain because it creates types that I can use in my frontend (which gives me nice autocompletion).
+The plugin is sort of like typechain, because it creates types that I can use in my frontend (which gives me autocomplete).
 The difference is that it makes everything accessible via a react context, which makes a lot of sense.
-However, I ended up scrapping the plugin altogether though because it was giving me compatibility issues.
+However, I ended up scrapping the plugin altogether because it was giving me compatibility issues.
 I would have to downgrade stuff like solidity and bring in [SafeMath from @openzepplin/contracts](https://github.com/OpenZeppelin/openzeppelin-contracts) because under/over flow can happen on older versions of solidity (< 0.8.0).
 Scrapping it also forced me to learn a lot more about ethers.js too.

-I opted for a single TS file instead of react context.
+I ended up using a single TS file instead of a react context.
 I did this because I didn't think I had any state to worry about.
 The only state that is worth storing in a react context is the contract instance, which I think never changes unless you're using a different smart contracts throughout your application?
 Or maybe there's other advantages that I don't know about yet (easier deployment?).

 ## Notes